 He added, "there's a couple of rooms up on the third floor that feel a bit strange when you go in.
 That's where a couple of children died."
 Apparently the children died as a result of illness, nothing sinister.

-Other reported paranormal activity in the house includes the ghosts of two monks who have been seen in the ground floor corridor that joins the two parts of the house.
+activity in the house includes the ghosts of two monks who have been seen in the ground floor corridor that joins the two parts of the house.
 On the upper floor ghostly footsteps have been regularly heard and a door opens and closes on its own.
 There's also said to be the ghost of a women wearing a bonnet.

 According to Fred, guests who have stayed at his house have told him they've woken up in the night, half opened their eyes and seen a figure stood near their bed wearing a distinctive hat, the type worn by a beadle.
 Little did his guests know that a beadle, a church official, used to live in the house.